0 In General Info/ Italy

 12. Brooms

 This one is so silly but Italian really believes it.
-If you are single, be careful when a friend or family member clean the house in your presence.
+If you are single, be careful when a friend or family member cleans the house in your presence.
 If the bristles of a broom touch your feet you will not get married!

 13. New Home